-The drive installed in the 722 is formatted at the factory as a single-partition FAT32 volume.
-If a drive with multiple partitions is installed, the 722 will only "see" the primary partition.
-The 722 can only address one partition.
+The drive installed in the 744T is formatted at the factory as a single-partition FAT32 volume.
+If a drive with multiple partitions is installed, the 744T will only "see" and address the primary partition.

-As a matter of routine maintenance, periodic re-formatting of the 722 hard drive is recommended.
-Formatting the hard drive rebuilds the FAT (file allocation table) and erases any audio or other data files present on the medium.
-This reduces possibility of corruption and reduces the possibility of fragmented audio files.
+For best operation periodic re-formatting of the 744T hard drive is recommended.
+Formatting the hard drive rebuilds the FAT (file allocation table) and erases all audio and data files present on the medium.
+Formatting the drive prevents fragmentation and reduces the likelihood of directory corruption.

-Be certain that all files on the 722 drive have been backed up to another media before formatting.
+Be certain that all files on the 744T drive have been backed up to another media before formatting.
 Once formatted, all data on the drive will be erased.
+Dynamic lists such as track names, scene names, folder options, etc... will be saved.

-To format the 722 internal hard drive:
+To format the 744T internal hard drive:

-- 1. Verify that all data on the hard drive has been copied or is no longer needed. - 2.
-Press the Menu key. - Use the Rotary Switch to scroll to InHDD: (Erase). - To verify that a non-recoverable format of the storage device is desired two keys must be pressed to begin formatting.
+- 1. Ensure that all data on the hard drive has been copied or is no longer needed. - 2.
+Press the Menu key. - 3.
+Use the Rotary Switch to scroll to INHDD: (ERASE). - 4.
+To verify that a non-recoverable format of the storage device is desired two keys must be pressed to begin formatting.
 Press and hold down the play key to enable the check mark.
 Hit the tone key (check mark) to begin formatting.

-Formatting the 722 hard drive can take up to 30 seconds.
-When the format is completed, the 722 will create a fresh menu hierarchy, including the daily folder, if selected.
-Dynamic lists such as track names, scene names, folder options, etc... will be saved.
+Formatting the 744T hard drive can take up to 20 seconds.
+When formatting is completed, the 744T will generate a fresh menu hierarchy, including the daily folder if selected.
+Dynamic lists such as track names, scene names, folder options, etc. will be saved.